.22 Hornet vs .22 Magnum: A Comprehensive Comparison

 Wind Drift

-Hornet wins hands down.
-Heavier bullets at higher velocities resist wind better, making it far more predictable in open fields.
+When it comes to wind drift, the Hornet wins hands down.
+Heavier bullets at higher velocities resist wind better, making it much more predictable in open fields.
+On the other hand, Magnum bullets lose velocity rapidly and are more easily pushed by wind beyond 75 to 100 yards.

 Killing Power

-Hornet: Clean kills on coyotes, foxes, raccoons, and even feral cats or bobcats with proper bullet placement.
-Ideal for small predators.
+The Hornet delivers clean kills on coyotes, foxes, raccoons, and even feral cats or bobcats with proper bullet placement.
+It is ideal for small predators.
+The Magnum, while sufficient for rabbits, squirrels, and skunks, can struggle to anchor larger varmints at a distance.

 🛠️ Rifle & Platform Options